pradeepajothir/TaskManagement/README.md

 Data access is abstracted using the Repository pattern.
 Interfaces in repository/ define CRUD operations, typically extending Spring Data JPA repositories.
 Custom queries and logic are implemented in repository classes.

 - Entity Management:
-Domain entities are defined in entity/ using JPA annotations.
-Relationships (e.g., @OneToMany, @ManyToOne) are used to model associations.
-Entities are managed by the persistence context, ensuring consistency and transactional integrity.
+Domain entities are defined in `entity/` using JPA annotations.
+Entities managed by the persistence context, ensuring consistency and transactional integrity.
+While DTOs are leveraged to limit the data surface area, entities are not directly exposed in API responses.

 ### Security